Foodista Blog

 If you are vegetarian:

-Let your host know what you eat and don’t eat.
+Let your host know what you eat and don't eat.
 It sounds like a no-brainer but can be surprisingly difficult, especially if you are dining with a group you do not know well.
-Perhaps you’re worried about judgment (what, no turkey?
-What’s wrong with you?) and feel you can slip beneath the radar.
+Perhaps you're worried about judgment and feel you can slip beneath the radar.
 Or you may not want to trouble your already stressed-out host with an additional concern.
-However, it is a host’s duty to make sure their guests, including you, are comfortable.
-Plus, he or she will be offended if you do not eat anything, and possibly upset that you didn’t say anything sooner.
+However, it is a host's duty to make sure their guests, including you, are comfortable.
+Plus, your host may be offended if you do not eat anything, and possibly upset that you didn't say anything sooner.

 Offer to bring something.
 Your host may not know what to make, so ask if there is anything you can bring.
 Thanksgiving dinner may not be the best occasion to showcase your famous carob-tofu-agar pie.
-Instead, bring something delicious that you know everyone will want to try and enjoy.
+Instead, bring something delicious that you know everyone will want to try and enjoy (see below).

 Eat before and pocket an energy bar.
-If you are nervous about what on the table will meet your dietary requirements, eat a small meal prior to leaving the house.
-At Thanksgiving, it’s better to be too full than hungry.
+If you are not sure what on the table will meet your dietary requirements, eat a small meal prior to leaving the house.
+At Thanksgiving, it's better to be too full than hungry.
 If worse comes to worse, have a safe snack on hand that you can slip away privately to eat.

 Understand that there will be dishes you cannot eat.
-Your host won’t please everyone, but hopefully they will offer enough to satisfy you.
+Your host cannot please everyone, but hopefully they will have enough to satisfy you.

 If you are hosting a vegetarian guest: